-Then, after a couple weeks, if you’ve conquered your goal(s), take things up a notch by making them a little more challenging or adding another small goal to the game plan.
+Then, after a couple of weeks, if you’ve conquered your goal(s), take things up a notch by making them a little more challenging or adding another small goal to the game plan.
 If you’ve still got work to do, consider changing your goal or keep at it until it gets easier.

-To become an official goal getter, repeat this process every two weeks.
+To become an official goal-getter, repeat this process every two weeks.

 Stick to your calorie goals and maximize results with this free meal prep toolkit for weight loss.
-An RD-written guide complete with macro meal planner, food lists, and expert advice to help you lose weight quickly.
+An RD-written guide complete with a macro meal planner, food lists, and expert advice to help you lose weight quickly.